mgiardina/rominaBasics/searching.md

 # Searching algorithms

 ## Linear searching
 Linear search algorithm is the simplest one.
 Sequentially read each element one by one on a given array until desired element is found.
+This method may be not effective for arrays with large number of items.

 <img src="https://www.tutorialspoint.com/data_structures_algorithms/images/linear_search.gif" width="300" height="100"/>